 It wasn’t until the mid 19th century that rifling became commonplace with infantry small arms, thanks to breech-loading mechanisms.

 Rifling imparts rotational force to the projectile.
 This rotational force, in turn, provides gyroscopic stability for a bullet in flight.
-The other way of doing this is with fins, but that isn’t as practical in a rifle barrel.
+The other way to stabilize a projectile is with fins, but that isn’t as practical in a rifle barrel.

-Think of throwing a football.
-Someone unskilled in the art of football throwing is likely to toss the ball without much spin.
-The football tumbles end over end until it lands some relatively short distance away.
-But if you can throw it with spin, the ball becomes much more accurate.
+To illustrate this, think of throwing a football.
+Without spin, the football tumbles end over end until it lands some relatively short distance away.
+However, if you can throw it with spin, the ball becomes much more accurate and stable in flight.

 Bullets work the same way.

-Ok, now you know that rifling is important because it generates stability for the bullet in flight.
+Now you know that rifling is important for its added stability.
 But where things start to go off the rails is the engineering behind how fast a given bullet needs to spin in order to remain stable.

 For context, the Kentucky Long Rifle used by Morgan’s Riflemen had a twist rate between 1/60 and 1/70.

-If you want to convert that into RPMs, the quick version is:
+If you want to convert that into RPMs, the quick version looks like this:

-Let’s apply this to an actual rifle and assume my 16″ RECCE pattern rifle is firing a projectile at 2700 FPS through a 1/7 twist barrel.
+Let’s apply this to an actual rifle and assume my 16″ RECCE pattern rifle fires a projectile at 2700 FPS through a 1/7 twist barrel.

-As you can see, the projectile is rotating at 277,714 RPM.
-That’s interesting but not really helpful, honestly.
+As you can see, the projectile spins at 277,714 RPM as it exits the barrel.
+That’s interesting but not really helpful.
 What we’re really after is figuring out the ideal twist rate for my rifle.

 Gyroscopic Stability Factor

-We measure how stable a bullet is in flight via assigning it a gyroscopic stability factor.
-When you calculate it, any value below 1 is unstable.
+We measure how stable a bullet is in flight by assigning a gyroscopic stability factor.
+Any value below 1 is unstable.
 Between 1 and 1.3 is marginally stable, and anything higher than 1.3 is stable.

 As stability factors decrease below 1.5, the bullet’s ballistic coefficient starts to decay.
-You can expect a rate of 3% BC loss for every 0.1 stability factor loss below 1.5.
+You should expect a 3% BC loss for every 0.1 stability factor loss below 1.5.

 So how do we figure this out?
 There are three formulas I’ll show you.
-Each one builds upon the work of the others.
-Being math, you can arrange these in lots of ways.
+Each one builds upon the work before it.

 The Greenhill Formula

-Sir Alfred Greenhill was a British mathematician who developed this formula in 1879.
+Sir Alfred Greenhill, a British mathematician, developed this formula in 1879.
 It worked well enough in the 19th century for lead core bullets but doesn’t cut it for modern precision.
-The formula did, however, provide a foundation for further development later on.
+The formula did, however, provide a foundation for further development.
 This is a summarized version that’s a little easier to work with.